 Opportunities are available to undergraduates to prepare for advanced studies in engineering and other fields.

 Engineering students at UW-Madison can participate in more than 50 engineering-affiliated student organizations, most of which host outreach activities.
 A few student organizations are especially dedicated to community service.
-A full list of ISyE student organizations is on page 31 of the undergraduate handbook.

 Studying abroad offers valuable cross-cultural experiences and the opportunity to improve your language skills, learn to live and work in culturally diverse surroundings, and improve your value on the job market.
 International Academic Programs (IAP) offers over 150 study abroad programs to UW-Madison students across campus.
-See page 25 of the undergraduate handbook for more information.

 The College of Engineering offers academic support services for industrial and systems engineering, physics, engineering mechanics, and other courses.
 Resources are available at the Undergraduate Learning Center for improving study skills and tutoring.
-For more detailed information on tutoring, please go to page 18 of the undergraduate handbook.